-Study Drug Dose Adjustment Guidelines To minimize the risk of developing thrombocytosis, dose adjustment of the study drug will target maintaining the platelet count of $>= 50 \times 109/L$ and $<= 150 \times 109/L$.
-Study drug dose adjustment for the Core Study must follow the dose adjustment guidelines defined below.
+Study Drug Dose-Adjustment Guidelines

+To minimize the risk of developing thrombocytosis, dose adjustment of the study drug will target maintaining the platelet count of $>= 50 \times 109/L$ and $<= 150 \times 109/L$.
+Study drug dose adjustment for the Core Study must follow the dose adjustment guidelines.

-Investigators must consider dose titration in accordance with a subjects platelet count every 2 weeks (as most subjects take approximately 10 to 14 days to demonstrate the full effect of study drug on platelet count).
-However, dose titration may be performed weekly for subjects with platelet counts $< 50 \times 109/L$ or $> 250 \times 109/L$.
+Investigators must consider dose adjustment in accordance with a subjects platelet counts every 2 weeks (as most subjects take approximately 10 to 14 days to demonstrate the full effect of E5501/eltrombopag on platelet count).
+However, dose adjustment may be performed weekly for subjects with platelet counts < $50 \times 109/L$ or > $250 \times 109/L$.

-The proposed dose adjustment guidelines should be adhered to with the exception of the following clinical scenarios:
+The proposed dose-adjustment guidelines should be adhered to with the exception of the following clinical scenarios:

-- If a subject has recently received rescue therapy and the subjects platelet count is expected to rise, making upward dose titration of the study drug inappropriate or; - If a subjects platelet count has risen as a result of receiving rescue therapy and this rise in platelet count is transient and expected to fall, making downward dose titration of the study drug inappropriate - If a subjects study drug is stopped due to elevated platelet counts (i.e., platelet count $>250 \times 109/L$) the investigator can choose not to place the subject onto the same dose of study drug that originally this high rise in platelet count.
-This is to avoid large fluctuations in platelet counts. - If a subjects platelet count is $>= 50 \times 109/L$ and $<= 150 \times 109/L$ and the investigator would like to down-titrate the subjects concomitant ITP medication, the subjects study drug can be up titrated.
+• If a subject has recently received rescue therapy and the subjects platelet count is expected to rise, making upward dose titration of the study drug inappropriate in platelet count.
+This is to avoid large fluctuations in platelet counts. • If a subjects platelet count is $\geq 50 \times 109/L$ and $\leq 150 \times 109/L$ and the investigator would like to down titrate the subjects concomitant ITP medication, the subjects study drug can be up titrated.